toddledev/documentation/docs/05-the-editor/06-packages/index.md

 Use the search bar to find specific packages by name or functionality.

 # Managing packages
 Once you've found packages of interest, you can add them to your project and maintain them as needed.
-For detailed instructions on managing packages in your project, see the [packages](/packages/overview) page.
+For detailed instructions on handling packages in your project, see the [packages](/packages/overview) page and the [guide on managing packages](/packages/how-to-manage).